The Cure: 1999–2005: The Trilogy and more personnel changes

 In 2003, the Cure signed with Geffen Records.
 In 2004, they released a new four-disc boxed set on Fiction Records titled Join the Dots: B-Sides & Rarities, 1978–2001 (The Fiction Years).
 The album peaked at number 106 on the Billboard 200 albums chart.
 The band released their twelfth album, The Cure, on Geffen in 2004.
 It made a top ten debut on both sides of the Atlantic in July 2004.
 To promote the album, the band headlined the Coachella Valley Music and Arts Festival that May.
-From 24 July to 29 August, the Cure headlined the Curiosa concert tour of North America, which was formatted as a travelling festival and also featured Interpol, The Rapture, Mogwai, Muse, and Thursday, among other groups.
+From 24 July to 29 August, the Cure headlined the Curiosa concert tour of North America, which was formatted as a traveling festival and also featured Interpol, the Rapture, Mogwai, Muse, and Thursday, among other groups.
 While attendances were lower than expected, Curiosa was still one of the more successful American summer festivals of 2004.
 The same year the band was honoured with an MTV Icon award in a television special presented by Marilyn Manson.

 In May 2005, O'Donnell and Bamonte were fired from the band.
 O'Donnell claims Smith informed him he was reducing the band to a three-piece.
 Previously O'Donnell said he had only found out about the band's upcoming tour dates via a fan site and added, "It was sad to find out after nearly twenty years the way I did, but then I should have expected no less or more."
-The remaining members of the band—Smith, Gallup and Cooper—made several appearances as a trio before Porl Thompson returned to the Cure's lineup for their summer 2005 tour.
+The remaining members of the band – Smith, Gallup and Cooper – made several appearances as a trio before Porl Thompson returned to the Cure's lineup for their summer 2005 tour.
 In July 2005, the band performed a set at the Paris concert of the Live 8 series of benefit concerts.